Thank you for dropping by. I've been looking forward to your visit. I've so much to tell you about asparagus. Now where will I begin?

 The peak Australian asparagus season runs from late August to December.
 Some growers, however, pick limited late season or a secondary crop between January and March.

 There are three main types of asparagus grown in Australia, Green, White and Purple, which are relatively new to the market.
 However, in greengrocers’, asparagus is sold by colour, not variety.
 As I’ve said, there’s also baby asparagus.

 Why do you think we have been given the title ‘king of vegetables’?
-It's because we are splendid, wonderful to eat and very good for you.
+It's because we are wonderful to eat and very good for you.
 Let me explain.

 As I mentioned before, we are noble plants with an ancient history.
 Our ancestors grew wild throughout Europe, North West Africa, Asia and the Middle East, and still do today.

-We lost popularity after the fall of the Roman Empire, but survived in Syria, Egypt and Spain.
-In the Middle Ages, asparagus was reintroduced to Europe during the Arab conquest and after that became a prized delicacy throughout the Continent and Britain.
+We lost popularity after the fall of the Roman Empire but survived in Syria, Egypt and Spain.
+In the Middle Ages, asparagus was reintroduced to Europe during the Arab conquest and, after that, became a prized delicacy throughout the Continent and Britain.

-We were so highly regarded in England that the thought of setting up a colony on the other side of the world without asparagus was unthinkable, so seed was included in the list of vegetables carried by Sirius, one of the ships of the First Fleet.
+We were so highly regarded in England that the thought of setting up a colony on the other side of the world without asparagus was unthinkable, so the seed was included in the list of vegetables carried by Sirius, one of the ships of the First Fleet.

-Throughout the 19th century asparagus appeared in many seed catalogues and has continued to be popular with Australians ever since.
+Throughout the 19th century, asparagus appeared in many seed catalogues and has continued to be popular with Australians ever since.